cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

 ## Next up

-Your checkers blockchain is done.
+Your checkers blockchain is done!
 It has a leaderboard, which was introduced later in production thanks to migrations.

 Now it is time to explore two other helpful tools for working with the Cosmos SDK: [CosmJS](./cosmjs.md) and [CosmWasm](./cosmwasm.md).
 Begin with [CosmJS](./cosmjs.md).